MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data.UseClientIdAsSchemaLockId -** flag to control how documents are locked in the service

+  - **Data.VersionType** - Indicate which version type the current open operation is.

   - **Data.WopiServiceId -** Obsolete, replaced by Data\_Doc\_WopiServiceId

 #### Office.FileIO.CSI.CCachedFileCsiSaveFileBasic